Asha-ai/deploy-sms-spam-detection/README.md

 ![cmd](https://user-images.githubusercontent.com/66937023/109926235-bd975300-7ce8-11eb-8200-93f2d2fba541.PNG)

-copy and paset the link in the browser - http://127.0.0.1:5000/ gen we can see html file, but this is running local flask, it need to deploy in heroku later
+-- copy and paset the link in the browser - http://127.0.0.1:5000/ -- here we can see html file, but this is running local flask, it need to deploy in heroku next step
 ![image](https://user-images.githubusercontent.com/66937023/109926809-62199500-7ce9-11eb-8f48-fe006758c20d.png)

 configure github and select manual deployment, then Deploy will will get weblink